neacisu/GeniusERP_Suite/shared/observability/docs/architecture.md

 4. **Manual scrape targets** - Prometheus uses static config, no service discovery
 5. **Single network** - All observability on one network (no isolation between metrics/logs/traces)
 6. **Dev-only configuration** - Not production-ready (no resource limits, secrets management, HA)

 ---

+## CI/CD Integration

+The `.github/workflows/ci.yml` pipeline now enforces observability health on every pull request:

+- **`validate` job** runs the Jest-based configuration suite (`__tests__/config/*.test.ts`) to ensure Husky, lint-staged, nx, and other repo policies stay aligned.
+- **`observability-validate` job** boots the Docker Compose stack defined in `shared/observability/compose/profiles/compose.dev.yml`, provisions backing services, then executes `scripts/validate.sh` in `CI_MODE=true`.
+The script performs 38 structural checks (ports, volumes, critical endpoints, docker networks) while the workflow also confirms that all 15 application containers plus the observability stack stay healthy for the duration of the run.

+The workflow surfaced the restart issues seen on 2025-11-14/15 and now serves as the gate before promoting changes to `dev → staging → master`.

+---